cunningham-lab/dsn/docs/systems.md

   <a href="#">DSN Systems Library</a>
 </div>

-Many commonly used models in theoretical neuroscience are already implemented as built-in system classes in the DSN library.
+Some neural circuit models from theoretical neuroscience are already implemented as built-in system classes in the DSN library.

 # dsn.util.systems

-*****
 ## <a name="system"> </a> system
 ```python
 system(self, fixed_params, behavior_str)